 Curated Food Tours*

-Madison Eats Food Tours: Take a food tour by BCycle!
-Our city’s bike-share program paired up with Madison Eats to help you explore neat neighborhoods where you can taste local, seasonal foods and get a chance to meet the chefs, farmers and artisans who make it all happen.
+Madison Eats Food Tours: Hop on an electric bike and take a tasty tour.
+Madison’s bike-share program paired up with Madison Eats to help you explore neat neighborhoods where you can taste local, seasonal foods and meet the chefs, farmers and artisans who make it all happen.

 *Note that tickets or reservations must be made in advance for all tours; private and charter events are also offered.